-When it comes to any website project one of the first question we always ask is “how will this be measured”.
-In SEO we measure success by rankings and organic website traffic (among other factors) and Google Analytics data is an imperative part of measuring those Key Performance Indicators (KPI's).
+When it comes to any website project one of the first questions we always ask is “how will this be measured”.
+In SEO we measure success by rankings and organic website traffic (among other factors) and Google Analytics data is an imperative part of measuring those Key Performance Indicators (KPI’s).
 Google Analytics allows admins to track visitors to their site, track how long they stay on pages, what search queries they type, and so much more.
 As defined by Google “Google Analytics gives you the digital analytics tools you need to analyze data from all touchpoints in one place, for a deeper understanding of the customer experience.”

-For SEO purposes, Google Analytics (GA) allows us to know what pages are performing according to the user behavior and which need work, weather you are getting new visits or return visitors, how engaged those visitors are, and if those visitors are good or bad traffic and more.
+For SEO purposes, Google Analytics (GA) allows us to know what pages are performing according to the user behavior and which need work, whether you are getting new visits or return visitors, how engaged those visitors are, and if those visitors are good or bad traffic and more.
 GA also allows admins to do some unique and defined funneling and conversion tracking.
 BUT you must have GA installed in the backend of your website correctly before you can access any of this extremely useful data it holds!

 Sign up (it’s FREE).
 If you want to use a Google product you need a Google login (personal or business) you can create this login from any Google access point but I recommend visiting the Google Analytics website and either logging in there or creating a login there if you don’t have one.

 Set up your account and GA property.
 When you sign in for the first time you’ll be greeted with a Google page informing you of the next steps in the process “1.
 Sign up for Google Analytics 2.
 Add Tracking Code 3.
 Learn About Your Audience” from here click “Sign Up”.